 - 1. Promote and support experiential learning, including undergraduate and graduate research, field work, internships, service learning, and other creative learning activities beyond the classroom. - 2.
-Support faculty as academic and professional mentors. - 3.
-Forge new connections, and strengthen existing ones, between the university and the community.
+Support faculty in their roles as academic and professional mentors. - 3.
+Forge new bonds and strengthen existing connections between the university and the surrounding community.